plantismash/documentation/docs/index.md

 If you need to run many analyses or custom analyses, please download and install a local copy of antiSMASH.
 Running large-scale analyses locally instead of on the webservice reduces the load and helps us to keep plantiSMASH available for everybody.

-For instructions on how to install antiSMASH locally, please see the [Install Guide](install.md).
+For instructions on how to install plantiSMASH locally, please see the [Install Guide](install.md).

 ### For developers